Abram has just won a battle with four kings, rescuing Lot and Sodom and Gomorrah.

 Abram brought all these to him, cut them in two and arranged the halves opposite each other; the birds, however, he did not cut in half.
 Then birds of prey came down on the carcasses, but Abram drove them away.

-Abram insists on ratifying the covenant with a sacrifice.
-Alter says the arraignment of cut-up animals was a standard way of sealing a covenant in the Ancient Near East -- the parties walked between the animal pieces as a statement about what would happen to them if they broke the agreement.
+Abram, already identified as believing God's promise, insists on ratifying the covenant with a sacrifice.
+Alter says the arraignment of cut-up animals was a standard way of sealing a covenant in the Ancient Near East -- the parties walked between the animal pieces and the bloody pieces served as a symbol of what would happen to the two parties if they broke the agreement.

 As the sun was setting, Abram fell into a deep sleep, and a thick and dreadful darkness came over him.
 Then the LORD said to him, "Know for certain that your descendants will be strangers in a country not their own, and they will be enslaved and mistreated four hundred years.
 But I will punish the nation they serve as slaves, and afterward they will come out with great possessions.
 You, however, will go to your fathers in peace and be buried at a good old age."